Umuzi-org/ACN-syllabus/content/projects/tdd/simple-calculator-part1/_index.md

 {{< contentlink "topics/python-specific/automated-testing-with-pytest" >}}

 ### Java

-You'll be using IntelliJ, Gradle and JUnit to pull this off.

-Create a class named `Calculator`.
-All your methods should be static methods that return integers.
-Eg:
+Please make use of Gradle from the command line to set up your project directory.
+You can learn more about Gradle here:

+{{< contentlink "gradle/introduction" >}}

 ```
     public static int add(....
 ```

-Please make sure that you make proper use of gitignore.
-We don't want your junk files.
-The git repo you give us should have a file hierarchy that looks like this:
+Your directory structure should look like this:

 ```
+├── app
-├── build.gradle
+│   ├── build.gradle
+│   └── src
+│       ├── main
+│       │   ├── java
+│       │   │   └── calculator << This is the project name
+│       │   │       └── Calculator.java
+│       │   └── resources
+│       └── test
+│           ├── java
+│           │   └── calculator
+│           │       └── CalculatorTest.java
+│           └── resources
 ├── gradle
 │   └── wrapper
 │       ├── gradle-wrapper.jar
 │       └── gradle-wrapper.properties
 ├── gradlew
 ├── gradlew.bat
-├── settings.gradle
-└── src
-    ├── main
-    │   └── java
-    │       └── Calculator.java       <-------- names are important
-    └── test
-        └── java
+└── settings.gradle
-            └── CalculatorTest.java   <-------- names are important
 ```

-Please refer to the following to find out more: {{< contentlink path="topics/java-specific/gradle-and-intellij-project-structure" >}}
+Create a class named `Calculator`.
+All your methods should be static methods that return integers.
+Eg:

 ## 1. Create an add function that can add two integers

-Create a function called `add` that works like this:
+Create some tests for a function called `add` that works like this:

 ```
 add(1,2)